-In the pursuit of knowledge, do not forsake a call to action; for in doing, we are adding to our story.
+In the pursuit of knowledge, do not forsake a call to action; for in doing so, we are adding to our story.

 This is something I’ve wrestled with recently, as I learn to balance reading with… well pretty much everything else in life.
 In my youth, I mostly avoided books.
-In high school, I would take low grades on book reports, because the idea of sitting down and reading a book when I could be hanging with friends, playing video games, playing guitar, or watching tv seemed to me a waste of time.
+In high school, I would take low grades on book reports, because the idea of sitting down and reading a book when I could be hanging with friends, playing video games, or playing guitar seemed like a waste of time.

 Though I was a little late to the game, I now love reading; and I’m blown away by how much learning and development can take place in those times.
 Here is my dilemma: I crave reading, but I am a pretty slow reader; so by the time I finally settle into a groove, I usually need to put the book down to do something else.
 Now had I begun reading consistently when I was an adolescent, I would likely be able to read at a quicker pace by now, and in so doing, devour much more information in shorter amounts of time.